 If the orders are relatively manageable within a short turnaround time is an indication the business is performing well.
 Large back orders and long wait times could be problematic.
 Businesses with manageable backorders retain a high demand, while those that don’t keep up lose their customers.

 It might not be feasible for a small retailer to risk overstocking by purchasing more stock.
 With the correct analytics, it’s likely predictable how a product will sell.
 Even when operating a cloud inventory management system, unexpected demand surges could likely occur, and you run out of stock.
 Making a sale is tempting, while the truth is you could be out of stock, disappointing your customers if not well informed that the product they want to buy will take unusually long to deliver.

 Backorders need exceptional accounting.
 A company should inform the customer that the item ordered is a backorder immediately after the order is placed and the expected delivery time.
-To avoid the cancellation of orders, the company should contact the customer whenever a problem of fulfilling the backorder arises.
+To avoid the cancellation of orders, the company should contact the customer whenever a problem with fulfilling the backorder arises.

 The sale should be recorded in the books as a backorder and not a completed sale.
 In case the customer cancels the order, it won’t affect the bottom line of the company.
-Orders are then placed with the manufacturer to avail the goods.
-On receiving the shipment, the company searches for purchase orders and follows up to delivery.
+Orders are then placed with the manufacturer to avail of the goods.
+On receiving the shipment, the company searches for purchase orders and follows up on delivery.
 The sale is then recorded and checked off as complete.